More

 i.
 Ground Under Repair.

-b.
-French Drains (Stone-filled drainage ditches or channels).
+b) French Drains throughout the course (Stone-filled drainage ditches or channels).

 ii.
 Immovable Obstructions (free relief under Rule 16.1b).